UpasanaDutta98/UpasanaDutta98.github.io/_pages/about.md

 08/2024: Presented my work on TV news partisanship at the PhD Consortium of [KDD 2024](https://kdd2024.kdd.org/).

-08/2024: Presented my MS thesis work at [Bernoulli-IMS 2024](https://www.bernoulli-ims-worldcongress2024.org/).
+08/2024: Presented my paper on sampling graphs from the Configuration model at [Bernoulli-IMS 2024](https://www.bernoulli-ims-worldcongress2024.org/).

 07/2024: Presented my work on measuring partisanship in TV news at [IC2S2 2024](https://ic2s2-2024.org/).